CosmoMyzrailGorynych/ukrop/Readme.md

 🎍 Ukrop.css is an instant solution to styling web pages.
 It does not aim to be the most slim solution, but to be a complete one, which you can reliably use for any project.
-It also an attempt to show that using css classes everywhere is a signal of bad atomic design in layouts — meaning that *you don't need to use css classes for most of the content*.
+It is also an attempt to show that using css classes everywhere is a signal of bad atomic design in layouts — meaning that *you don't need to use css classes for most of the content*.

 * No classes required, just your semantic HTML code
 * Responsive and `em`/`rem`-driven